 - Ohm Studio Pro ($45) and removes these limitations.
 It also adds two plugins: OhmBoyz and Minimonsta.

-On the service side, you have a choice of either a free or paid subscription.
+On the service side, you can choose either a free or paid subscription.
 The free subscription only allows you to be part of 10 projects.
 The paid subscription increases this limit to 200 projects and costs $10/mth.

 Overall, the combination of a professional-grade DAW, real-time collaboration and community features makes Ohm Studio quite a remarkable program particularly when you can use this software for free.
 You can mix and match the software and the subscription, allowing you to reap the best of Ohm Studio when recording music collaboratively over the Internet.